Carver–Hawkeye Arena: History

 Notable athletic events in the arena include the Big Ten and NCAA wrestling championships, the National Duals, the U.S. Olympic wrestling trials in 1984 and 2012, the UWW World Cup in 2018, and the NCAA Women's Division I Basketball Tournament.

 The arena also serves as the site of commencement exercises for several of the university's colleges, and has hosted concerts by artists such as U2, Whitney Houston, Stevie Nicks, *NSYNC, Metallica, Guns N' Roses, Old Dominion, and Red Hot Chili Peppers, and speeches by Former Presidents Jimmy Carter and Bill Clinton as well as Desmond Tutu and Jane Goodall.
 Carver-Hawkeye also hosted many events in place of Hancher Auditorium and Cedar Rapids' U.S. Cellular Center while both venues underwent renovations after the Iowa flood of 2008.

-On December 6, 2008, Iowa set the national collegiate wrestling dual meet attendance record as 15,955 fans packed the arena for Iowa-Iowa State match.
+On December 6, 2008, Iowa set the national collegiate wrestling dual meet attendance record as 15,955 fans packed the arena for the Iowa-Iowa State match.
 The previous record of 15,646 was set Feb.
 1, 2002, when Minnesota hosted Iowa at the Target Center in Minneapolis.
-Tom Brands, Brent Metcalf, and Tony Ramos are the only Hawkeye wrestlers to never lose a match during their college career in Carver-Hawkeye Arena.
+Barry Davis, Tom Brands, Brent Metcalf, Tony Ramos, and Spencer Lee are the only Hawkeye wrestlers to never lose a match during their college career in Carver–Hawkeye Arena.

 In 2016, a new scoreboard was added to the arena.
 It measures at 14.5 ft high by 26 ft wide.

-On 7-8 April 2018 Carver–Hawkeye Arena took senior freestyle wrestling international tournament World Cup 2018.
+On April 7 and 8, 2018, the arena hosted the Wrestling World Cup.

+A #22 marker is on the basketball court there at the spot where guard Caitlin Clark surpassed Kelsey Plum's NCAA women's career scoring record against Michigan on February 15, 2024 in a 106–89 win.
+The arena also hosted an exhibition game between the WNBA's Indiana Fever – including Clark after the franchise selected her first overall in the 2024 draft – and Brazil on May 4, 2025.
+The Fever won 108–44, with the game including Clark making a shot into the same basket beyond the marker in the third quarter.